TRAINING

 Reza is the Chair of the ROAP Steering Committee.
 He was part of the faculty for the inaugural ROAP edition in 2020.

 Nania is a litigation and arbitration practitioner and a Partner at Bentsi-Enchill, Letsa & Ankomah, a first-tier law firm in Ghana.
 She regularly advises and represents clients in a range of high value litigation and arbitration disputes and is particularly noted for her innovative approach to solving complex legal issues.
-She also sits as an Arbitrator.
+She also sits as an arbitrator in both domestic and international arbitrations, in institutional and ad hoc proceedings.
+She has been appointed as sole arbitrator and co-arbitrator by the LCIA, ICC and Ghana Arbitration Centre.
+She is on the ICSID Panel of Arbitrators.

-She is a Court member of the London Court of International Arbitration (LCIA) and President of the LCIA Africa Users’ Council.
+She is a Court member of the LCIA and President of the LCIA African Users’ Council.
 She is Chair of the Ghana Chapter of the Chartered Institute of Arbitrators and a member of the English Commercial Bar (COMBAR) Africa Committee.
-Nania is also a member of the ICC Commission on Arbitration & ADR and a board member of the Lagos Chamber of Commerce International Arbitration Centre.
+Nania is an Associate Member of 3 Verulam Buildings, a leading barristers’ chambers in London.
+She is a member of the editorial board of Arbitration International journal, the official journal of the LCIA published by the Oxford University Press.
+She regularly serves on the faculty for training programmes in arbitration and litigation.

-She was formerly Co-Chair of the Africa Arbitration Group of the IBA Arbitration Committee, after previously serving as Editor of the IBA Arbitration Committee Newsletter.
 She has served as a Member of the Electronic Communications Tribunal of Ghana, quasi-judicial body that hears appeals in respect of the regulation and licensing of telecommunications companies, television and radio stations in Ghana.
+She was previously Editor of the IBA Arbitration Committee Newsletter.

 Nania is recognised by Chambers and Partners, Who's Who Legal and Legal 500 as a recommended Dispute Resolution and Arbitration lawyer.
-She was recognised by Lawdragon in 2023 as part of its 500 Global Litigators.
-Nania has also been recognized as one of Africa’s 30 Most Promising Arbitration Practitioners (2022) by the Africa Arbitration Academy as well as one of Africa’s 50 Most Promising Arbitration Practitioners (2020).
+She has been as part of Lawdragon’s 500 Global Litigators (2023 and 2024 editions) and was also recognised by the Africa Arbitration Academy in 2024 as a Trailblazer in International Arbitration.
+She was recognized as one of Africa’s 30 Most Promising Arbitration Practitioners (2022) by the Africa Arbitration Academy as well as one of Africa’s 50 Most Promising Arbitration Practitioners (2020).

 She is a lecturer in Alternative Dispute Resolution at the Ghana School of Law and is called to the bar in England and Wales and in Ghana.